Nupur Sharma single-handedly responsible for igniting emotions in the country, says Supreme Court

 The judges said that Sharma’s comments were “disturbing” and that she should have made a public apology.

-“What is her business to make these remarks,” the bench asked.
-“The way she ignited emotions across the country…this lady is single-handedly responsible for what is happening in the country.”
+“What is her business to make these remarks?” the bench asked.
+“The way she ignited emotions across the country…This lady is single-handedly responsible for what is happening in the country.”

+Senior Advocate Maninder Singh, Sharma’s counsel, told the court that she had issued a written apology and had withdrawn her comments, reported Live Law.
+But, the judges said that Sharma should have instead issued an apology to the entire nation on television.

+The bench said that being a spokesperson of a national political party does not give anyone the liberty to speak “such disturbing things”.

 The judges also took exception to the television debate during which Sharma made the comment.